You Don't Need a CDN for SEO

 The Bottom Line

-If someone tells you that you need a CDN for SEO, ask them to show you the specific bottleneck it will fix.
-Ask them to open your site in DevTools and point to the latency problem.
-Watch them struggle.
+If you're already using a CDN, fine, keep it for DDoS protection because it's probably not hurting you, but if someone tells you that you need a CDN for SEO, ask them to show you the specific bottleneck it will fix, ask them to open your site in DevTools and point to the latency problem, and watch them struggle to find something that matters.